konradhojda/react-burger-app/README.md

 ## Running project

-* Just type in console npm install, after installation type in console npm run and see project.
+* Just type in console npm install, after installation type in console npm run and see project..